trentreimer/LightRailMVC/README.md

 RewriteRule ^(.*)$ index.php?--request=$1 [QSA,L]
 ```

-The router file can then read that application request as a `$_GET` value.
+The bootstrap file can then read that application request as a `$_GET` value.

 ```
-<?php // file: index.php
+<?php // file: bootstrap.php

 $request = @$_GET['--request'];
 ```